Register

 hyosung gt125r air vacuum line gt250 gv125

-That’s It – Vacuum Setup is done! 🚦
+That’s it – Vacuum setup is done! 🚦

-*Remove it or block anything that feeds it.
+• Remove or block anything feeding it.

-* Personally, it’s a useless device.
+• Example image below shows setup.
+Personally, it’s a useless device.

 Alright, we are done.
 Go test ride! 🏁